 Public policy engagement

-We have a responsibility to engage with policymakers including governments, parliamentarians and industry groups.
+Our engagement with policymakers including governments, parliamentarians, regulators and industry groups.

-As a major economic contributor – whether via the customers and clients we serve, the colleagues we employ, or the tax we pay – Barclays believes we have an important role to play as a contributor to the public policy debate.
-We engage with policymakers in all the jurisdictions where we operate, including with governments, legislatures, trade associations, consumer groups and other organisations like think tanks and NGOs.
+As a major economic contributor, Barclays has an important role to play in the public policy debate.
+We engage with policymakers in jurisdictions where we operate, including with governments, legislatures, regulators, trade associations, consumer groups and other organisations like think tanks and NGOs.

-Members of the team work closely with Barclays’ businesses to identify public policy and legislative priorities, regionally (in Europe, Asia and USA) and globally, that impact our ability to help customers and clients.
+Members of the team work closely with Barclays’ businesses to identify public policy and legislative priorities, regionally (in the UK, EU, Asia Pacific and US) and globally, that impact our ability to help customers and clients.

-Responsibility for the co-ordination and oversight of public policy advocacy rests with the Group Head of Public Policy and Corporate Responsibility, working in partnership with the regional heads of government relations and regulatory policy via an internal Group Public and Regulatory Policy Steering Group.
+Responsibility for the coordination and oversight of public policy advocacy rests with the Group Head of Strategic Policy, working in partnership with the regional heads of the Strategic Policy Group.

-Barclays is committed to responsible political engagement.
-All such political activity is underpinned by the following principles:
+Barclays is committed to responsible public policy engagement.
+Our public policy activity is underpinned by the following principles:

-Integrity: We are committed to ethical behaviour, integrity and responsibility in our political activities.
-All colleagues are bound by the Barclays Way Code of Conduct, and are subject to disciplinary action in the event that they act in breach of the Code.
+Integrity: We are committed to ethical behaviour, integrity and responsibility in our public policy activities.
+All colleagues are bound by the Barclays Way Code of Conduct.

-Legitimacy: Our engagement must align to legitimate business objectives, serve the interests of the company and comply with laws.
-To ensure this, we publish all of our responses to Government consultations and Barclays colleagues are required to take all reasonable steps to ensure that positions presented to policy-makers are rooted in evidence and insight, not opinion.
+Legitimacy: Our engagement must align with business objectives, serve the interests of the company and comply with relevant laws.
+We seek to ensure that positions presented to policymakers are rooted in evidence and insight.

-Accountability and oversight: The Group Head of Government Relations is accountable for setting the principles and scope for public policy advocacy, agreeing the objectives and strategy and providing direction and guidance to management.
-This is reviewed quarterly at an ExCo level.
+Accountability and oversight: The Group Head of Strategic Policy is accountable for setting the principles and scope for public policy advocacy, agreeing the objectives and strategy and providing direction and guidance to management.
+This is reviewed regularly by the Group Executive Committee and Board.

-Consistency: The Barclays Government Relations team play a key role in ensuring consistency across all political activity taking place in the company’s name, or in relation to its objectives.
+Consistency: The Strategic Policy Group plays a key role in ensuring consistency across all public policy activity undertaken in the company’s name, or in relation to its objectives.
 This includes activity across the corporate group, but also activity being undertaken by third parties such as agencies and trade bodies in partnership with Barclays.

-Transparency: Barclays is open about the guiding principles, objectives, policies and procedures of its political activities.
+Transparency: Barclays is open about the guiding principles, objectives, policies and procedures of its public policy activities.

 Material information on how we deliver against these principles is available below.